 New York Radiology Programs

 Universities and colleges in New York offering programs in radiology typically do so at the undergraduate level.
 These programs can prepare students to become radiologic technologists and to take the American Registry of Radiologic Technologists (ARRT) licensure and certification tests after graduation.
 Read about the curricula and clinical work for hands-on experience in two schools' programs.
-Then check out the table at the conclusion of this article for more school details.

 - CUNY New York City College of Technology, located in Brooklyn, offers an associate's degree in radiologic technology and medical imaging.

 - St. John's University - New York, in Queens, offers a radiological sciences bachelor's degree.

 - Genetic Therapy

 - Nuclear Medical Technologist